zhengstar94/zhengstar94.github.io/docs/md/AlgorithmReview/BinaryTrees/MergeBinaryTrees.md

 # Merge Binary Trees [Medium]

-- Given two binary trees,merge them and return the resulting tree.If two nodes overlap during the merger then sum the values, otherwise use the existing node.
+- Given two binary trees, merge them and return the resulting tree.
+If two nodes overlap during the merger then sum the values, otherwise use the existing node.

 - Note that your solution can either mutate the existing trees or return a new tree.